 861 E Hennepin Avenue, Minneapolis

 Beer to try: Passion Champagne (champagne ale, fun and bubbly, created specifically for Pride this year)

 Headflyer could just as easily be in the family-friendly section of this post.
 They have an area dedicated to kids with Lincoln Logs, LEGOs, coloring books, and more.
 The taproom is large and the outdoor space is inviting.
 Even when it’s busy, it doesn’t feel overwhelming, which makes it perfect for large groups.
-Monday they also have an all-day Happy Hour: $1 off all beers and 15% off pizza from their favorite local pizza places who will deliver right to the taproom – just ask the bartender who’s participating each week.
+Monday they also have a pizza night: the taproom deal is 2 beers and a Heggies for only $20 and 20% off pizza from their favorite local pizza place, Parkway Pizza, who will deliver right to the taproom.

 Lakeville Brewing Co.